-These tasty chickpea veggie burgers are easy to make and brilliant for a healthy family dinner.
+These tasty chickpea burgers are easy to make and brilliant for a healthy family dinner.
 The burgers are freezer friendly so perfect for making ahead.
 They're also vegan if you serve with dairy-free yoghurt, coconut would work particularly well.

 Equipment and preparation: for this recipe you will need a food processor.
 Each burger provides 423 kcal, 14g protein, 64g carbohydrate (of which 6g sugars), 13g fat (of which 1.5g saturates), 5g fibre and 2.1g salt.

 - 3-4 tbsp sunflower oil

 Heat 1 tablespoon of the oil in a non-stick frying pan over a medium heat.
 Add the onion and garlic and fry gently for 4-5 minutes, or until softened, stirring regularly.
 Stir in the cumin and coriander and fry for 1-2 minutes, or until fragrant.
 Remove from the heat and set aside to cool for 5 minutes.

 Place in a food processor, add half of the chickpeas and all of the hummus and flour.
 Season with salt and pepper.
 Blend to a rough paste.